Top 10 logo factsLogo quiz

 Bavarian flag.
 The origin of the logo is often thought to be a portrayal of the movement of an aircraft propeller with the white blades cutting through a blue sky.
 However, this portrayal was first used in a BMW advertisement in 1929 - twelve years after the logo was created.

-Which company is the logo?
+Which company name is not an acronym?